gdlc/STAT_GEN/INCLASS/6-AlleleSubstituion.md

 **Objectives**:

-Estimating additive, dominance, and allele substitution effects for a one-locus model with over-dominance and two different values of the frequency of the allele that increases the trait values.
+Estimating additive, dominance, and allele substitution effects for a one-locus models using a linear regression approach, for different settings regarding allele frequency and dominance effect.

 **1) Simulate genetic values for a single locus with the following parameters:**